Sublime Project

 The public program of X-site 2024

-Sublime Project took place in Taipei Fine Arts Museum from 11 May to 22 July, 2024.
+Yu-Tzu Huang, from the X-site winning team organized Sublime Project, a public program of five events during Analogue Forest in Taipei Fine Arts Museum from 11 May to 22 July, 2024.

 Concept